michaelizaguirre501/new-cheffie/README.md

 #### Menu
 ![Menu](https://res.cloudinary.com/cheffie/image/upload/v1623775447/menu_gvp1bz.png)

-This page is available to chefs and customers, and only the chef has the delete button and the ability to delete items All items can be uploaded with or without images, the items are sorted by the course that they have been set to.
+This page is available to chefs and customers, only the chef has the delete button and the ability to delete items.
+All items can be uploaded with or without images, the items are sorted by the course that they have been set to.
 At the time of writing the courses are: Starter, Main, Side-dish and Dessert.
 If the chef was to have a full menu and add a starter it would appear with the rest of the starters for example.

 #### Confirming your order